hyperledger/besu-docs/docs/public-networks/how-to/deploy-aws-node-runners.md

     :::

 1. After starting the node, wait for the initial synchronization process to finish.
-   It can take from half a day to approximately 6-10 days, depending on the client combination and the network state.
+   It can take half a day to approximately 6-10 days, depending on the client combination and the network state.
    You can use Amazon CloudWatch to track the progress, which publishes metrics every five minutes.
    Watch `sync distance` for the consensus client, and `blocks behind` for the execution client.
    When the node is fully synced, those two metrics should be `0`.
    To see them:

-   - Navigate to [CloudWatch service](https://console.aws.amazon.com/cloudwatch/) (make sure you are in the region you have specified for `AWS_REGION`).
+   - Navigate to [CloudWatch service](https://console.aws.amazon.com/cloudwatch/) (ensure you're in the region you specified for `AWS_REGION`).
    - Open `Dashboards` and select `eth-sync-node-<your-eth-client-combination>` from the list of dashboards.

 1. Once the initial synchronization is done, you can access the RPC API of that node from within the same VPC.
    The RPC port is not exposed to the Internet.
-   Turn the following query against the private IP of the single RPC node you deployed:
+   Run the following query against the private IP of the single RPC node you deployed:

     ```bash
     INSTANCE_ID=$(cat single-node-deploy.json | jq -r '..|.node-instance-id? | select(. != null)')